galenbunting/Reading-Machines/2019-01-23-bibliographic-WHAT-IS-A-BOOK.md

 we do or do not value books (or how we devalue certain kinds of books) can aid us in reading our current moment, especially given the Victorians' ideals of good and bad reading, especially in conceptualizing the debate of using "idealized printed texts as a stick with which to beat real digital ones" (2).
 These Manichean value judgements of what consituted "bad" ways to read a book was often classed and gendered, even when they seemed to lack such a cast:
-"The good reader—himself disembodied and unclassed—forgot what books looked like, weighed, and would fetch on the resale market; he also forgot how books had reached his hands, and through whose, and at what price...Yet paradoxically, those acts of oblivion themselves became enmeshed in human relationships, since reminders of the book’s material attributes got delegated to persons less rich or male or Protestant than oneself."
+"The good readerâ€”himself disembodied and unclassedâ€”forgot what books looked like, weighed, and would fetch on the resale market; he also forgot how books had reached his hands, and through whose, and at what price...Yet paradoxically, those acts of oblivion themselves became enmeshed in human relationships, since reminders of the bookâ€™s material attributes got delegated to persons less rich or male or Protestant than oneself."
 The illustration of a coachman checking the outcomes of recent races in the sports section of a newspaper becomes a bad example of reading, as does the example of a housewife or servant who knows exactly what kinds of paper can be used to wrap purchases or scrub floors.
 A "good" reader forgets the material binding of his book, abstracting it to a "text," while the "bad" reader knows exactly what constructs the same book.